hogeschool/webdev-semester/24-25/StarterKit/readme.md

 After every migration you will also need to run `dotnet ef database update`, this will apply the changes to the database.

-## Run the project
-The following commands needs to be executed every time you want to run the project.

-### Backend
-- Run `dotnet ef database update` to run the database migrations.
-If you run this for the first time, the tool will create a local database (.db) file for you.
-You only need to run this if you have database changes.
-- Run `dotnet watch run` to start the backend in watch mode.
-- The application will be available on [http://localhost:5097/](http://localhost:5097/)

-### Frontend
-- Go inside the `/Frontend/` directory `cd Frontend`
-- Run `yarn install` or `npm npm install`
-- `yarn watch` or `npm run watch` will build a development Javascript bundle in watch mode

-# Practicum workflow
-1. Create `TheatreShowController.cs`, you can copy the content of `HomeController.cs` and use that as a baseline.
-2. Create endpoints to Create (POST), Read (GET), Update (PUT) and Delete (DELETE) a show (CRUD)